serwy/sitepath/README.md

     python -m sitepath uncopy -r sitepath-copies.txt

-The `-r` works on the `un*` commands as well.
-It requires that the path from the file matches the existing state.
+For the `un*` commands, `-r` requires that the path from the provided file matches the existing state found in the crumb, otherwise a mismatch failure occurs.

 Using `-nr` will use the package name implied by each directory/file path and batches that instead.
 This ignores mismatched directory errors that may occur when using unlink/uncopy/undevelop.